sussyahhblud/TheUniverseNetwork/replit.md

   - All new games integrate seamlessly with the existing theme system

 ## System Architecture
-The application uses a dual-server architecture:
+The application uses a simple single-server architecture:
 - **Main Server (Python 3.11)**: Serves the gaming portal and static files on port 5000 via `server.py`
-- **Browser Server (Node.js 20)**: Runs the Rammerhead web proxy on port 3000 via `browser/src/server.js`
-- **Proxy Integration**: Python server forwards `/browser/` requests to the Node.js Rammerhead server
+- **No External Dependencies**: Uses only Python standard library (http.server, socketserver, urllib, json, zipfile, shutil)

 The frontend uses a consistent black theme with customizable alternatives and a two-tier CSS architecture for styling.

 **UI/UX Decisions:**
 - **Theming System:** Five customizable themes (Classic, Midnight Blue, Charcoal, Pure White, Deep Space) persist across pages using CSS variables and JavaScript, saving preferences to `localStorage`.
-- **Navigation:** Consistent top navigation for main pages (Home, Games, Emulator, Browser, Settings).
+- **Navigation:** Consistent top navigation for main pages (Home, Games, Emulator, Settings).
 In-game, a proximity-activated, themed dropdown provides navigation without cluttering the game screen.
 - **Game Icons:** Uses actual images for game icons instead of emojis.
 - **Download Popup:** Scrollable with enhanced logging and a UN logo.